Gerald Boland: Revolutionary years

 Boland was enrolled in the IRB along with his younger brothers Harry in 1904, following in the footsteps of his father James, uncle Jack.
 Gerald and his brothers Harry and Ned subsequently joined the Irish Volunteers when that organisation was established in 1913, serving in the same company as Arthur Griffith.
 When news broke out of the Easter Rising in 1916 Boland immediately left his job in Crooksling, however, he was bitterly disappointed when he found out that the order was countermanded.
 When the rebellion began in earnest on Easter Monday, he made his way to Jacob's Mill where he fought under Thomas MacDonagh.
 Following the official surrender, Boland was arrested and interned at Frongoch internment camp in Wales, where he came into contact with other notable revolutionary leaders, including his brother Harry's friend Michael Collins.

 Boland was released after a general amnesty in December 1916, however, he remained involved in revolutionary circles, although he declined to rejoin the IRB, believing the organisation was no longer needed.
 He was arrested and imprisoned in Belfast from May to December 1918 for practising military drills in the Dublin Mountains.
 Meanwhile, a number of his colleagues secured their release by winning seats in the 1918 general election.

-During the War of Independence, Boland commanded the Third Battalion, No. 2 (South Dublin) Brigade of the IRA and was known as 'Trotsky' for his left-wing views.
+During the War of Independence, Boland was Battalion Commandant of 7 Battalion, Dublin Brigade, IRA and was known as "Trotsky" for his left-wing views.

 He and his brothers were opposed to the Anglo-Irish Treaty of 1921.
-Boland briefly commanded the 3rd South Dublin Brigade in the Blessington, County Wicklow, but was captured early on in Irish Civil War in July 1922 and ended up spending two years in prison.
-On the outside, his brother Harry died some days after being shot, in August 1922, after two National Army officers attempted to arrest him at the Grand Hotel in Skerries, Dublin.
+Boland was Battalion Commandant of 3 Battalion, 2 Dublin Brigade (South Dublin) in Blessington, County Wicklow, but was captured early on in Irish Civil War on 7 July 1922 and was interned until release in July 1924.
+On the outside, his brother Harry died some days after being shot, in August 1922, after two National Army officers attempted to arrest him at the Grand Hotel in Skerries, County Dublin.
+Boland applied to the Irish government for a service pension under the Military Service Pensions Act, of 1934 and was awarded 11 and 5/12 years of service at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1916 and 30 September 1923.